 - Drain or fill low areas on your property that hold water for more than three days.

-The Franklin County Board of Health installs and monitors mosquito traps throughout the Township from early summer to mid fall for the incidence of West Nile virus and La Crosse encephalitis in the mosquito population.
-If surveillance shows an increasing number of diseased mosquitoes and an unusually large number of mosquitoes that test positive for West Nile Virus in a trap, the area will be sprayed.
-Spraying is effective on the adult population only and does not kill egg or larval stages.
+The Franklin County Board of Health installs and monitors mosquito traps throughout the Township from early summer to mid-fall for the incidence of West Nile virus and La Crosse encephalitis in the mosquito population.
+If surveillance shows an increasing number of diseased mosquitoes and an unusually large number of mosquitoes that test positive for West Nile virus in a trap, the area will be sprayed.
+Spraying is effective on only the adult mosquito population and does not kill egg or larval stages.

-- Whenever possible, remain indoors with windows closed when spraying is taking place.
+- Whenever possible, remain indoors with windows closed.

 - Bring laundry and toys indoors before spraying begins.
 Wash with soap and water if exposed to pesticides during spraying.

-- Bring your pets indoors, and turn off aerators in ornamental fishponds to avoid direct exposure.
+- Bring pets indoors, and turn off aerators in ornamental fishponds to avoid direct exposure.

 - Cover outdoor tables and play equipment or rinse them off after spraying is finished.